 A criminal defense attorney protects clients against illegal searches and seizures.
 This is usually done by ensuring that the government presents evidence that is sufficient to convict someone of a crime.

 Having an experienced lawyer can help you with the following:

 Being charged with a federal crime can be a very challenging time in your life.
-Having the guidance of an experienced attorney can help you minimize the impact of this situation to your future.
+Having the guidance of an experienced attorney can help you minimize the impact of this situation on your future.
 If you need the help of a criminal defense attorney, Michigan Defense Law can offer you guidance.
-Our team of experienced lawyers have made it their passion to defend the rights of their clients.
+Our team of experienced lawyers has made it their passion to defend the rights of their clients.
 You don’t have to be alone in this.

 Call us today at (248) 451-2200 to schedule a consultation.

 In short, being charged with federal crimes means contending with high stakes and powerful prosecutors.
 Mounting a defense to a federal criminal charge requires diligence, fortitude, and skill.

 What might those defenses entail?
 Obviously, it depends in significant part on the crime charged.
 But, as a general matter, a skilled federal criminal defense lawyer will explore two principal avenues:

 Of course, sometimes a defendant will want to concede guilt and negotiate a guilty plea with the federal prosecutor.
 In that case, the criminal defense counsel’s job transforms into an effort to help his client avoid the worst consequences of a conviction.
 In federal cases, prosecutors tend to have less flexibility in what crimes they charge and what pleas they can accept than state-level prosecutors do.
 For that reason, it is important to have defense lawyers who understand when and how federal prosecutors can exercise discretion.